limestone-finance/limestone-api/README.md

 ```

-### Get the latest price for a single currency
+### Get the latest price for a single token
 ```js
 const price = await limestone.getPrice("AR");

 console.log(price.value); // latest price value for AR token (in USD) console.log(price.timestamp); // the exact timestamp of the price
 ```
 💡 Note: All the prices are denominated in USD.
-You can fetch price data for BTC, ETH, AR, EUR and any other of [ 158 supported tokens.](docs/ALL_SUPPORTED_CURRENCIES.md)
+You can fetch price data for BTC, ETH, AR, EUR and any other of [ 158 supported tokens.](docs/ALL_SUPPORTED_TOKENS.md)

 <br/>